pub struct Shape {

 pub fn list(of: Shape, locations: impl IntoIterator<Item = Location>) -> Self

-with an empty static prefix
+A List<S> is a ShapeCase::Array with an empty static prefix and a

-dynamic element shape S
+dynamic element shape S.

 Sourcepub fn one(